jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/lecture23.md

 - Canvas Quiz errors, will provide additional 2 pts in credit for Canvas problems
 - Please respond to Canvas Survey if you haven't during class; will review before second lecture item
 - Setting up lightning node with test L-BTC; may not be avail. until next week
-- Likely one more quiz next week; no programming assignment
+- Likely one more quiz next week; continous programming assignment here on out...

 ## RGB part III (restarted)